-Similarly The Institute of Chiropodists and Podistrists (IOCP) have also issued a position statement on podiatrists and facial aesthetics which is a much more detailed document.
+Similarly, The Institute of Chiropodists and Podistrists (IOCP) has also issued a position statement on podiatrists and facial aesthetics which is a much more detailed document.
 In this statement they note various points;

 “...In order to clarify the situation of Podiatrists also involved in this market sector, the following key guidance points are given.